The museum is working to be accessible to everyone. How can we help you visit?

 - Immune-friendly visits: If you need to visit in a socially distant or fully masked capacity, please give us a call.
-We can advise you on low-visit times or set up a visit during hours when we are normally closed to the public.
+We can advise you on low-traffic visit times or set up a visit during hours when we are normally closed to the public.

 - Bathrooms: We have multi-stall men's and women's restrooms in the museum.
 Each has an accessible stall, changing table, and sanitary supplies.
 The nearest single-stall gender neutral bathrooms are in Unthank Hall, across the street.

-- Hearing loop: We have a hearing loop installed in the event space in the museum.
-A hearing loop is coming soon to our front desk.
+- Hearing loop: We have a hearing loop installed in the event space in the museum and at the front desk.

 - Active listening devices: The museum has four active listening devices available for use during museum programs.
 These are kept in good working order.

-- ASL interpretation: Please let us know two weeks in advance if you would like to have an ASL interpreter present at any museum events.
+- ASL interpretation: We are happy to provide ASL interpretation, but we do not have it set up by default.
+Please let us know two weeks in advance if you would like to have an ASL interpreter present at any museum events.